SO9010/map-rs/API_DOCUMENTATION.md

 4. Run `cargo run` to start application
 5. **For AI features**: Edit `src/workspace/ui.rs` and replace `"!!!
 YOUR TOKEN HERE !!!"` with your OpenRouter API key from [openrouter.ai](https://openrouter.ai/)

-The application will function without an API key, but AI-powered chat and analysis features will be unavailable.

 This documentation provides a high-level overview of the system architecture.
 Detailed API documentation for each module follows in the subsequent sections.